-The parking lights (LED type), daytime running light (LED type) and side turn signal lights consist of a number of LEDs.
+The headlights (LED type), front fog lights (LED type), parking lights (LED type), daytime running light and side turn signal lights consist of a number of LEDs.
 If any of the LEDs burn out, take your vehicle to your Toyota dealer to have the light replaced.